What is ITAR Compliance? (Regulations, Fines, & More)

-International Traffic in Arms Regulations (ITAR) control the export and import of defense-related articles and services on the United States Munitions List (USML).
+ITAR compliance is compliance with the International Traffic in Arms Regulations (ITAR) which controls the export and import of defense-related articles and services on the United States Munitions List (USML).
 According to the U.S. Government, all manufacturers, exporters, and brokers of defense articles, defense services, or related technical data must be ITAR compliant.
 Therefore, more companies are requiring their supply chain members to be ITAR compliant as well.
 In General:

 In other words, companies must register with the DDTC and know what is required of them to be ITAR compliant and then certify that they possess that knowledge.